-Store valganciclovir at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
+Store valganciclovir at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Do not store in the bathroom.
 Keep valganciclovir out of the reach of children and away from pets.

 - If you have any questions about valganciclovir, please talk with your doctor, pharmacist, or other health care provider.

 - Valganciclovir is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.